5 Design Principles To Instantly Boost The Conversion Rate Of Your Website

 And while blank space under the form or call-to-action button is fine, it is important to understand that you do not overdo it.

-Too much whitespace between the supporting content and your actionable area can create a sense of disconnect and make visitors see the call-to-action as a separate element than continuation for the text.
+While whitespace is an important design element, too much whitespace between the supporting content and your actionable area can create a sense of disconnect.
+This can make visitors see the call-to-action as a separate element than continuation for the text.
 You can read this article to avoid negative space in your design.